 The amount of sugar beet being cultivated specifically for biogas production continues to grow, as ever more plant operators discover the advantages of beets as a substrate.

-If you would like to know more about sugar beet for biogas, or any other aspect of Strube UK’s sugar beet services, then please do not hesitate to contact the Strube UK team.
-Alternatively you can contact us by calling Richard at our Fakenham office on (01328) 851572 or by emailing email@example.com
+If you’d like to know more about sugar beet for biogas, or any other aspect of Strube UK’s sugar beet services, then please do not hesitate to contact the Strube UK team.
+Alternatively, you can contact us by calling Mark at our Newmarket office on 07850 369773 or email him here.

 Read about Strube UK sugar beet heritage and latest advancesFind out more...

 Read about Strube's varieties, including Haydn, Gauguin and YodaFind out more...

 Read about the latest development in Sugar Beet on our Sugar Beet blogFind out more...

 Meet the team and see why we are your natural sugar beet partnersFind out more...

 If you would like to be kept in the know by our dedicated sugar beet specialists then sign up to our Newsletter today.